 UAB football player, accused of stabbing 2 teammates, remains in custody

-A football player at the University of Alabama was arrested after allegedly stabbing two teammates Saturday morning, hours before the team's game against the University of South Florida, university officials said.
+A football player at the University of Alabama at Birmingham was arrested after allegedly stabbing two teammates Saturday morning, hours before the team's game against the University of South Florida, university officials said.

 The two wounded players were in stable condition, interim head coach Alex Mortensen said at the postgame news conference.
 He said the team decided to play to honor graduating seniors in the last home game of the season, though several players opted to sit it out due to the incident.

-Note: Editor's Note: This article has been edited.
-The player was a student at the University of Alabama at Birmingham.